shubhgupta4u/tambola-game-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Deployed Sandbox Environment
+## Deployed Sandbox Environments

-Check out our [running sandbox application](https://tambola-game-2aybw2y0p-shubhgupta4us-projects.vercel.app/) to see the result.
+Check out our [running public sandbox application](https://tambola-in.web.app/tambola) to see the result.

+And our [running private sandbox application](https://tambola-game-2aybw2y0p-shubhgupta4us-projects.vercel.app/) to conduct our testing before release it on public sandbox environment.